Lavitra15/ClassicXI/README.md

 3. Strike Rate
 4. Fifties
 5. Hundreds
-6. Number of Not outs
-7. Number of 4s and 6s
+6. Number of 4s and 6s

 #### Algorithm